 As audiologists, we have the ability to help and we at Hears Hearing & Hearables have put together a program that will work with various healthcare providers, clinics, and even hospitals to help the health care provider communicate with their patients.

-Our program will be based on a consult, helping the provider administration group with the appropriate products to use for their needs in communication, getting the products to the group, and training the group on how to use the products all with great pricing.
+To provide meaningful community support we believe consult is critical, providing administration group with the appropriate products to use for their needs in communication, getting the products to the group, and training the group on how to use the products all with great pricing.
+You would not expect the big business or venture capitalists to get to know non billionaires.

 Let us know if you are interested in learning more.